gitsugatensho/gitsugatensho.github.io/docs/section1/git/git-page.md

 - I learnt about protection of master branches - for best practice, no one should alter the main branch, and merge requests from other branches need to be verified before merging.

 - I then forked a project I found on github.
 It was a repo full of many different python projects.
-I decided to commit a change to a project called 'music player'.
+I decided to commit a change to a project called ['music player'](music-player).
 I forked the repo, and then changed a python file to have the title of the music file that was playing to be aligned in the center of the gui instead of aligned left.
-I pushed this code but into my forked repo.
+I pushed this code back up to github into my forked repo.

 - I then took some time to understand what git diff, git status, and git log do.